 Scientific Procedures licences and Animal Ethics Committees

 A properly constituted and functioning Animal Ethics Committee is one conforming to the National Health and Medical Research Council Australian Code for the care and use of animals for scientific purposes.

-If an AEC is no longer used the licence holder must stop operations with animals until a replacement AEC can be found and an application made to the DEPI to have the replacement AEC listed on the licence.
+If an AEC is no longer used the licence holder must stop operations with animals until a replacement AEC can be found and an application made to the department to have the replacement AEC accepted and listed on the licence.

 An application will consist of a completed form that will provide the Committee with sufficient information to assess whether the potential gain provided by the work is worth the impact on animal welfare.

 Organisations or individuals undertaking activities not approved by an AEC, or under the approval of an improperly constituted or functioning AEC are liable to prosecution.